 The MPA degree prepares students for public-service careers with local, state, and federal government agencies and non-profit organizations.
-Students may earn their MPA by taking courses on campus and at the Dixon University Center in Harrisburg.
+Students may earn their MPA by taking courses on campus, in Harrisburg, or online.

 Students applying for the MPA program should have a 2.75 GPA with relevant coursework or professional experience.
 Applicants who do not meet minimum requirements may be required to take an introductory course.
 Applications require a resume.